guildfordia/the-library/UI_TECH_SPECS.md

 ## Implementation Notes
 - Use React 18+ with functional components and hooks
-- Tailwind CSS for styling with monospace font classes
+- Tailwind CSS for styling with Arial font classes
 - Fetch API for backend communication
 - localStorage for any client-side preferences (optional)
 - No external icon libraries; ASCII characters only